San Sebastian Surf Guide – Spain’s Best Surf City?

-Wedgy, powerful beach breaks with sand underfoot and swift left and right rides are the name of the game on the local beaches.
-They pick up decent westerly and north-westerly swells running off the end of the Cantabrian Sea.
-More sheltered than the nearby French coast, they’re kinda’ spot on for learners and improving intermediates.
+Wedgy, powerful beach breaks are the name of the game in these parts.
+They pick up decent westerly and north-westerly swells running off the end of the Cantabrian Sea – it’s the same swell engine that powers western France and Galicia.
+More sheltered than the nearby French coast, they’re kinda’ spot on for learners and improving intermediates but do have moments when they show teeth.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!